- First day of classes: Monday, 20 August

 - Final exam: Wednesday, 12 December, 8:00 AM

 All students are expected to maintain professional behavior in the classroom setting, according to the Student Code

 .
 Students have specific rights in the classroom as detailed in Section II

 of the Code.
 The Code also specifies expectations of student behavior (Section III

 ).
 Students should read the Code carefully and know they are responsible for the content.
 According to Faculty Rules and Regulations, it is the faculty responsibility to enforce responsible classroom behaviors, beginning with verbal warnings and progressing to dismissal from class and a failing grade.
 Students have the right to appeal such action to the Student Behavior Committee.

-The University of Utah seeks to provide equal access to its programs, services, and activities for people with disabilities.
-If you will need accommodations in this class, reasonable prior notice needs to be given to the Center for Disability Services
+The University of Utah seeks to provide equal access to its programs, services and activities for people with disabilities.
+If you will need accommodations in the class, reasonable prior notice needs to be given to the Center for Disability and Access

 Title IX: Addressing Sexual Misconduct

 Title IX makes it clear that violence and harassment based on sex and gender (which Includes sexual orientation and gender identity/expression) is a civil rights offense subject to the same kinds of accountability and the same kinds of support applied to offenses against other protected categories such as race, national origin, color, religion, age, status as a person with a disability, veteran's status or genetic information.
 If you or someone you know has been harassed or assaulted, you are encouraged to report it to the Title IX Coordinator in the Office of Equal Opportunity and Affirmative Action

 , 135 Park Building, 801-581-8365, or the Office of the Dean of Students